The Story of Light

 - Click here for notes to aid leading a workshop based on page 8 of the SoL handbook.
 This resource is aimed at helping a small church reflect on the ways it might shine.

-Story of Light News:
+Story of Light News and Events:

 An evening with Andy Kind Saturday 24th June 2017